-Policy review: This policy will be reviewed and amended (if necessary) on an annual basis by the Board of Trustees.
+Policy review: This policy will be reviewed and amended (if necessary) every two years by the Board of Trustees.
 It will also be reviewed in response to changes in relevant legislation, good practice, or in response to an identified failing in its effectiveness.